aloisdg/aloisdg-blog/posts/bold-move-to-call-that-bold.md

 __bold__ and **bold**

-Markdown can fulfill a lot of need like formatting list or italic.
+Markdown can fulfill a lot of basic need like formatting list.
+It is a powerful tool to add to your belt.
 [Check its entry on Wikipedia]( https://en.wikipedia.org/wiki/Markdown).
 Some of us are already familiar with this syntax because a lot of website like Messenger or Discord implements a subset of Markdown.

 ## Meanwhile

-Meanwhile if you really want to bold your text, I have something for you.
-Since most website offering to bold your text send your input to their server and wants to track you, I created a small privacy friendly alternative.
+Meanwhile, if you really want to bold your text, I have something for you.
+Since most website offering to bold your text send your input to their server and want to track you, I created a small privacy friendly alternative.
 This is still a work in progress but here you go: [https://aloisdg.github.io/bolderizer/](https://aloisdg.github.io/bolderizer/)
 .

 [![screenshot][bolderizr-screenshot]](https://aloisdg.github.io/bolderizer/)